freenas/freenas-docs/userguide/install.rst

    Create Disk for the Operating System

-Click "Next" then "Finish".
+Click :guilabel:`Next` and :guilabel:`Finish`.
 The new virtual machine is listed in the left frame.
-Right-click the virtual machine and select "Edit Settings" to access the screen shown in
-:numref:`Figure %s <esxi_vm_settings_fig>`.
+Right-click the virtual machine and select :guilabel:`Edit Settings` to access the screen shown in :numref:`Figure %s <esxi_vm_settings_fig>`.

 .. _esxi_vm_settings_fig: